 Students who arrive 15 minutes or later after the beginning of a class may be marked as absent for the first hour.

-Although students may receive “No Credit” for a course due to absences, they may still be released from their ALI class at the end of the semester if they have been able to demonstrate that they can fulfill the objectives of the course.
 Any student who receives a grade of “No Credit” in two ALI courses will not be permitted to enroll in ALI classes in the future and will not be able to satisfy their English requirement.
 Failure to satisfy the English requirement may result in termination from USC and/or loss of TA funding.

 *Summer sessions have different maximum numbers of absences allowed.
 Please see the course syllabus for more information.